ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Partly cloudy, with a low around 63.
-South wind around 6 mph.<br></div>
+         <h3>Friday Night</h3>Partly cloudy.
+Low around 64, with temperatures rising to around 66 overnight.
+South wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain showers between 7am and 1pm, then showers and thunderstorms likely between 1pm and 5pm, then showers and
+         <h3>Saturday</h3>A chance of rain showers between 7am and 10am, then showers and thunderstorms.
+Mostly sunny, with a high near 82.
+South southwest
-         thunderstorms.
-Partly sunny, with a high near 83.
-South southwest wind 7 to 14 mph, with gusts as high as 22 mph.
+         wind 8 to 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms.
-Mostly cloudy, with a low around 52.
-West southwest wind around 13 mph, with gusts as high as 20
+Mostly cloudy, with a low around 50.
+West southwest wind 9 to 14 mph, with gusts as high as 23
          mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Rain showers likely before 7am.
 Sunny, with a high near 64.
-West northwest wind 10 to 16 mph, with gusts as high as 23 mph.
+West northwest wind 10 to 17 mph, with gusts as high as 25 mph.
          Chance of precipitation is 60%.<br></div>
    </p>
    <p>